Add anchors within articles

 Insert a link to an anchor within the same article

-2. Type the anchor hash into the URL field, and add a # in front of it (for example, #troubleshooting-tips).
+2. Enter the anchor hash into the URL field with a # in front of it (for example, #troubleshooting-tips).

-3. Type the text you want to display for the link into the Text field (for example, Jump to troubleshooting tips).
+3. Enterthe text you want to display for the link into the Text field (for example, Troubleshooting tips).

 Insert a link to an anchor in another article